Allex-Nik/gsc/README.md

 **!!Some things to be aware of!!**

- - Have your resolution set to 1920*1080 and the Windows Scaling set to 100%.
+ - Have your resolution set to 1920*1080 and the Windows Scaling set to 100% (right-click on the desktop -> Display settings -> Scale & Layout -> Scale -> 100%).
 A bug has been found quite late breaking the scaling of the Main Game Screen if one has windows scaled to anything other than 100%.
  - ...

 ## How to Play